DeezjaVu/electron-vite-boilerplate-vuetify/README.md

 # electron-vite-boilerplate-vuetify

-An Electron (electron-vite) application with Vuetify.
+An Electron (electron-vite) boilerplate application with Vuetify.
 This repository is meant to be cloned.

+It is a fully configured starting point for an Electron app and includes the following:

+- Electron
+- Electron Builder
+- Vite
+- Vuetify
+- Pinia

 ## Documentation

-Detailed documentation for this and other boilerplate repositories can be found here:
+More information about this and other boilerplate repositories can be found here:

 <!-- TODO: fix boilerplate monorepo url -->